scrapy/scrapy/docs/topics/selectors.rst

    certain parts of its content.

-   ``response`` is a :class:`~scrapy.http.Response` object that will be used for selecting and extracting data
+   ``response`` is a :class:`~scrapy.http.Response` object that will be used for selecting and extracting data.

    .. method:: select(xpath)